The curriculum is everything that children experience in and around school, both planned and incidental - the caught

 Our curriculum empowers children by developing virtues of good character such as wisdom, courage and compassion so they become socially aware and responsible global citizens who aspire to serve as courageous advocates and inspiring change-makers, using their learning to make a positive difference in the world

-At St. Helen's our curriculum—C360—is driven by the Alumnis vision INSPIRING CHANGE MAKERS and St. Helen’s Christian vision which focuses on ensuring that all of our children "Learn to LOVE, love to LEARN and aspire to SERVE to that they become Inspiring Change Makers".
+At St. Helen's our curriculum—C360—is driven by the Alumnis vision INSPIRING CHANGE MAKERS and St. Helen’s Christian vision which focuses on ensuring that all of our children "Learn to LOVE, love to LEARN and aspire to SERVE to that they become global citizens and inspiring change-makers".

 We believe our curriculum will enable children to become inspiring change makers and global citizens of the future.
 We aim to inspire a quest for learning throughout life that is marked by enthusiasm and empathy, ensuring flourishing for all.

-The four cornerstones of our Curriculum 360 are underpinned by the theology within the Church of England Vision for Education and Hebrews 10:24 ‘Let us consider how we may spur one another on toward love and good deeds.’
+The four cornerstones of C360 are underpinned by the theology within the Church of England Vision for Education and Hebrews 10:24 ‘Let us consider how we may spur one another on toward love and good deeds.’

 The four cornerstones of our C360 are:

 Alumnis C360 and our four cornerstones; Academic Success, Character Education, Community and Innovation, are the framework to our curriculum.
 The curriculum is everything that the children experience in and around the school, planned and incidental - caught, taught and sought.